aditya-bits-cc/Sem2_DC_Assignment2/README.md

 ## How to Test

-Your 3-node system is now running\!
+Your 3-node system is now running!

 1.  **Basic Post/View:**